igorskasminins/lod-extraction/README.md

 ### 1. Extracting endpoints from http://85.254.199.72:8890/sparql.
 <br>

-At first a query defined in _source_qurey.txt_ will be executed on the source and endpoints will be retrieved for further extraction.
+At first the query defined in _source_qurey.txt_ will be executed on the source and endpoints will be retrieved for further extraction.

 Additionaly, there is available a file _endpoints-to-skip.csv_ with endpoints that will be skipped for extraction.